yuukicammy/mit-adobe-fivek-dataset/README.md

 This repository provides tools to download and use MIT-Adobe FiveK Dataset in a machine learning friendly manner.

 You can download the dataset with a single line of Python code.
 Also, you can use Pytorch's DetaLoader to iteratively retrieve data for your own use.
-The processing can be easily accomplished with multiprocessing with Pytorch's DataLoader!

 ## Requirements
 - Python 3.7 or greater